 An earnest money deposit is a common term in the real estate market.
 It refers to a check drafted from the buyer's bank account.
 The check can be a personal check or a cashier's check and is issued to the broker or title company.
-The money is held by the broker or title company in a trust account.
-The money is a monetary commitment to demonstrate earnestness on the part of the buyer to purchase a specific piece of property.
+The money is held by the broker or title company in a trust account as a monetary commitment to demonstrate earnestness on the part of the buyer to purchase a specific piece of property.

 Earnest Money Deposit Determination

-The amount of the earnest money deposit depends on a variety of factors.
-When sellers place their property on the market, they can determine the amount of earnest money they will request in conjunction with their real estate broker.
-This determination will be placed in the property listing in the multiple listing service.
-This amount typically does not exceed 3 percent of the total purchase price.
+This amount typically runs from 3 to 5 percent of the total purchase price.
 When an offer is put in on a piece of property, the potential buyers can offer a reduced earnest money deposit.
 This offer must be reviewed and accepted by the seller before the contract is active.
 The amount of earnest money will depend on the closing period, amount of down payment, interest level in the property or the value of the offer.

 During closing, the earnest money deposit can be used to reduce the amount of down payment.
-For example, if you are buying a home for $200,000, your down payment will be $40,000 dollars.
+For example, if you are buying a home for $200,000 and want to put 20 percent down, your down payment will be $40,000.
 If the earnest money deposit is for 3 percent or $6,000, you would be required to provide a down payment of $34,000.

 The second way to handle earnest money deposits is a credit approach.
 If you are closing on a property, you have the option of providing the entire down payment to the title company.
 After the property is closed and recorded, you can request that your earnest money deposit be credited back to you.
 A check will be issued by the holder of the trust account.